ItchiSushi/JavaScriptAndCSSTraining/README.md

 <h2>Descrption</h2>

-<p>This repo contains my JavaScript and CSS pracitices, and strong understanding of the DOM (Document Object Model) and how JavaScript can be used to manipulate elements on a website.</p>
+<p>This repo contains my JavaScript and CSS pracitices, and strong understanding of the DOM (Document Object Model), jQuery, AJAX, and how JavaScript can be used to manipulate elements on a website.</p>

 <h2>Tools and Languages:</h2>